Legado Del Fantasma: NXT (2020–2022)

-Introduction of Elektra Lopez and various feuds (2021–2022)

 At NXT TakeOver: In Your House, Legado del Fantasma would face NXT North American Champion Bronson Reed and NXT Tag Team champions MSK in a winners take all, six man tag team match in which Legado Del Fantasma would lose the match.
 On the August 24 episode of NXT, Elektra Lopez made her debut, helping Legado Del Fantasma win against Hit Row.
 On the September 28 episode of NXT, Lopez would defeat Hit Row's B-Fab in a no disqualification match and two weeks later, Escobar would fail to win the NXT North American Championship from Scott, ending the feud (Hit Row would get drafted to SmackDown in the WWE Draft).
 In early 2022, Escobar would feud with NXT Champion Bron Breakker, leading to a match between the two for the NXT Championship at Vengeance Day, where Escobar lost despite interference from Dolph Ziggler.
 At NXT Stand & Deliver, Escobar failed to win the NXT North American Championship in a ladder match.
 Shortly after Stand & Deliver, Legado Del Fantasma would feud with Tony D'Angelo, the self proclaimed "Don of NXT" and his "family".
 At this point, they would slowly turn into faces while portraying heelish tactics.
 After multiple meetings and kidnappings, Escobar defeated D'Angelo on the May 17 episode of NXT.
 However, at In Your House on June 4, Legado Del Fantasma lost to the D'Angelo Family (Tony D'Angelo, Stacks and Two Dimes) with the losers having to join the other person's family.
 With Legado joining the D'Angelo Family, they would accompany each other during matches with them usually losing.
 On the June 21 episode of NXT, Escobar cost D'Angelo his title match against NXT North American Champion Carmelo Hayes.
-At The Great American Bash on July 5, it was revealed that Escobar was hospitalized and the other members of Legado began working with The D'Angelo Family.
+At The Great American Bash on July 5, it was revealed that Escobar was hospitalized and the other members of Legado began working with The Lord D'Angelo Family.
 On the August 2 episode of NXT, Escobar returned and cost D'Angelo and Stacks their title match against The Creed Brothers, signaling that their alliance has come to an end.
 D'Angelo and Escobar had one final meeting the following week where they agreed to a street fight for NXT Heatwave on August 16, stating that if Escobar wins, Legado would be free from The D'Angelo Family, but if D'Angelo wins, Escobar agrees to leave NXT with Legado.
 At Heatwave, D'Angelo defeated Escobar, signaling the end of his time on the brand.
 However on the following episode of NXT, Escobar appeared in a backstage segment inside a van.
 He would pick up the rest of his Legado teammates, and they would drive off, signaling that the stable had left NXT.